Aircraft Theft Gone Bad

 Key Takeaways:

-• Failing to steal the plane, the alleged thief instead stole five $1,000 headsets from its cabin.
+• After failing to steal the entire plane, the individual stole five $1,000 headsets from its cabin.

-• The individual was charged with Class D felony theft and as a Class C felony habitual traffic offender.
+• The alleged thief faces Class D felony theft and Class C felony habitual traffic offender charges, with potential for additional criminal mischief charges for damages.

 See a mistake?
 Contact us.